 Referrals and judicial intervention

 The district will not refer a child ages six to 17 years to the family court to be placed on an order to attend school prior to the written intervention plan being completed by the school with the parent/legal guardian.
-The district will not use a consent order from any local school or district as an intervention plan.
+The district will not use a consent order as an intervention plan.

-Refusal by the parent/legal guardian to cooperate with school intervention plans can result in a referral of the student to family court and the filing of a report against the parent/legal guardian with social services in accordance with law.
+Refusal by the parent/legal guardian to cooperate with school intervention plans can result in a referral of the student to family court and the filing of a report against the parent/legal guardian with the South Carolina Department of Social Services in accordance with law.

 The district will inform the parent/legal guardian and/or the student of their right to have legal representation and their right to a trial.

-If the situation continues to where the student is classified as a habitual truant, school officials may file a petition for a school attendance order.
+If absences continue to the point a student is classified as a habitual truant, school officials may file a petition for a school attendance order.
 Once a school attendance order has been issued by the family court and the student continues to accumulate absences to the point of becoming a chronic truant, school officials may refer the case back to family court.
 The school and district will exhaust all reasonable alternatives prior to petitioning the family court to hold the student and/or parent/legal guardian in contempt of court.

 Transfer to another school